Expedited SNAP benefits are a faster way to get your first month of SNAP benefits within 7 days of when you apply if you qualify.

 Stella is 65 and earns $200 a week in gross wages (before taxes) at her part time job, for a total monthly income of $866 (weekly x 4.333).
 Stella pays $500/month rent and separately pays heating costs.
 Her total shelter costs are $1,146 based on her rent of $500 plus the $646 heating/cooling standard utility allowance.
 Because her shelter costs are higher than her gross income, Stella is eligible for expedited SNAP.

-The SNAP rules require DTA to screen all applicants for expedited service upon receiving the application.
-106 C.M.R.§365.800.
-To get ongoing SNAP benefits after the expedited month, you will have to provide proofs of all the other eligibility factors.
-106 C.M.R.§365.850(B).
+The SNAP rules require DTA to screen all applicants for expedited SNAP when DTA gets your application.
+106 C.M.R.§365.800.(link To get ongoing SNAP benefits after the expedited month, you will have to provide proofs of all the other eligibility factors.
+106 C.M.R.§365.850(B)